rust-lang/book/src/ch11-01-writing-tests.md

 Instead of `ok`, the line `test tests::another` shows `FAILED`.
 Two new sections appear between the individual results and the summary: the first displays the detailed reason for each test failure.
-In this case, we get the details that `another` failed because it `panicked at 'Make this test fail'` on line 17 in the _src/lib.rs_ file.
+In this case, we get the details that `tests::another` failed because it panicked with the message `Make this test fail` on line 17 in the _src/lib.rs_ file.
 The next section lists just the names of all the failing tests, which is useful when there are lots of tests and lots of detailed failing test output.
 We can use the name of a failing test to run just that test to more easily debug it; we’ll talk more about ways to run tests in the [“Controlling How Tests Are Run”][controlling-how-tests-are-run]<!-- ignore --> section.

 The summary line displays at the end: overall, our test result is `FAILED`.
 We had one test pass and one test fail.